sap-tutorials/Tutorials/tutorials/xsa-sqlscript-applyfilter/xsa-sqlscript-applyfilter.md

 8. Enter the filter string for the input parameter as

     ```
-    	'CATEGORY = ''Notebooks''' and click “Run”.
+    	'CATEGORY = ''Notebooks''' and click "Run".
 	```

     ![filter string](8.png)